RISE-Maritime/keelson/keelson-key-space-design.md

     * `realm` being a unique id for a domain/realm
     * `entity_id` being a unique id representing an entity within the realm

+## Pub/Sub key-space

-### Pub/Sub specifics
+### Design philosophy
+We tred to adhere to the following key aspects when defining the key-space design used in keelson:

+* Low per-message overhead
+* Transparancy with regards to the data and the structure
+* Simplicity is nice, but complexity is sometimes necessary

-Design philosophy:
+### Design in practice

+All messages conveyed on a keelson databus should be protobuf-encoded keelson `envelope`s containing `payload`s.

+Keelson support a set of (centrally handled) well-known payloads:
 * Well-known payloads are defined by a schema that describes how to interpret the **data**.
 * Each (well-known) payload is associated with a tag that describes how to interpret the **information**.
 * Each tag is part of a key expression that helps the sender and receiver to put the information into a **context**.

+Keelson also support unknown payload types, with the condition that these do NOT use an existing `tag`.
+Payloads of unknown types (tags) will be treaded opaquely as binary data.

-The pub/sub specific lower level hierarchy in the topic space consists of the following levels:
+The pub/sub specific lower level hierarchy in the key space therefore consists of the following levels:

   `.../{tag}/{source_id}`